Mary Pipher: Reviving Ophelia

 Pipher is best known for a book she wrote in 1994, introducing the terms Ophelia complex or Ophelia syndrome, in Reviving Ophelia.
-There she argued for a view of Shakespeare's character of Ophelia in Hamlet as lacking inner direction, and externally defined by men; and suggested that similar external pressures were currently faced by post-pubescent girls.
-The danger of the Ophelia syndrome was that of abandoning a rooted childhood self, for an apparently more sophisticated but over-externalized facade self.
+There she argued for a view of Shakespeare's character of Ophelia in Hamlet as lacking inner direction and externally defined by men, and suggested that similar external pressures were currently faced by post-pubescent girls.
+The danger of the Ophelia syndrome was that of abandoning a rooted childhood self, for an apparently more sophisticated but over-externalized façade self.

 Reviving Ophelia 25th Anniversary Edition: Saving the Selves of Adolescent Girls is a revised and updated book co-written with Dr. Pipher's daughter, Sara Gilliam.